Klick3R-1/klickVolCtrl/README.md

 ## Logs

+Each script has built-in logging functionality that is commented out by default.
+To enable logging:

+1. Uncomment the `LOG_FILE` definition near the top of each script
+2. Uncomment the `log()` function definition
+3. Uncomment all `log` calls throughout the script
+4. Restore the `tee` commands and log file redirections
+5. Change error redirections from `/dev/null` back to `$LOG_FILE`
+6. Uncomment debugging output sections

-Each script logs its operations to a separate log file in the home directory:
+When enabled, each script will log to a separate file in the home directory:
 - `lower_volume_active_window.log`
 - `raise_volume_active_window.log`
 - `toggle_sink.log`

-These logs help debug issues or understand what the script is doing.
+These logs can help debug issues or understand the script's operation.
+By default, all logging, error output, and debugging sections are disabled to minimize disk writes and improve performance.

 ---